The best 4G network

 Vodafone: 4G cost and reliability

-Vodafone's 4G network began life as a London-only service when it launched in 2013, but efforts to upgrade the network has helped position the provider as one of the UK's leading providers, with speeds that are competitive with the likes of Three and O2.
+Vodafone's 4G network began life as a London-only service when it launched in 2013, but efforts to upgrade the network has helped position the provider as one of the UK's leading providers.

 Mobile virtual network operators (MVNOs)